If you’re like most drivers, you probably don’t think about your car’s oil filter until it’s time to change it.

 Bosch and Purolator

-The second worst oil filter brand to avoid is the one that is cheap but won’t perform well.
+One of the bad oil filter brands to avoid is the one that is cheap but won’t perform well.
 This may be an option for those who are running low on budget, but it is not a good choice because of the poor performance of the car once it is used.

 Sometimes these oils become hard to get sealed because of the faulty mechanism inside.
 This can be troublesome because the faulty mechanism can hamper the proper oil flow inside your car.